JYDE1-dev/Encyclopedia/README.md

-# Project-1
+# Encyclopedia
-This includes project 1 using Django for an Encyclopedia
+This includes using Django for in creating a local encyclopedia that accepts Markdown input and is then stored in a entries list.